trackle-iot/trackle-library-cpp/README.md

 	start the cloud connection flow

 - **trackle.loop() - trackleLoop(trackle_s)**:
-	lop function, to keep the device connected to the cloud.
+	loop function, to keep the device connected to the cloud.
 Must be called as soon as possible